wmde/wikidata-wikibase-architecture/systems/overview/12-Glossary.md

 ## [Bots](https://www.wikidata.org/wiki/Wikidata:Bots)

  Bots are tools used to make edits without the necessity of human decision-making.
-Bots can add interwiki links, labels, descriptions, statements, sources, and can even create items, among other things.
+Bots can add Sitelinks, labels, descriptions, statements, References, and can even create Items, among other things.

 ## Component